Introduction of Embedded Systems | Set-1

-Before going to the overview of Embedded System, Let’s first know the two basic things i.e embedded and system and what actually does they mean.
+Before going to the overview of Embedded System, Let’s first know the two basic things i.e embedded and system, and what actually do they mean.

 In simple, a system is a set of interrelated parts/components which are designed/developed to perform a common tasks or to do some specific work for which it has been created.

 Embedded means including something with anything for a reason.
 Or in simple we can say something which is integrated or attached to another thing.
 Now after getting what actually system and embedded mean we can easily understand what is Embedded Systems.

 What are Embedded Systems?

 An Embedded System is an integrated system which is formed as an combination of computer hardware and software for a specific function.
 It can be said as a dedicated computer system which has been developed for some particular reason.
 But it is not our traditional computer system or general-purpose computers, these are the Embedded systems which may work independently or attached to a larger system to work on few specific functions.
 These embedded systems can work without human intervention or with little human intervention.

 Three main components of Embedded systems are:

 1. Hardware 2.
 Software 3.
 Firmware

 Some examples of embedded systems: